 - 1. Serve as a role model and coach to provide opportunities for the Intern in planning, preparing, teaching, and assessing student performance. - 2.
 Support the Intern in making the transition from candidate to teacher by clearly sharing authority from the beginning of the semester and by modeling appropriate classroom management strategies. - 3.
 Accept primary responsibility for classroom supervision of the Intern. - 4.
 Initiate co-teaching models with the Intern. - 5.
 Schedule and participate in weekly planning conferences. - 6.
 Provide written and verbal feedback. - 7.
 Complete mid-term and final evaluations. - 8.
 Contact the Intern Supervisor should any concerns arise. - 9.
 Consult PDS or Partner team to resolve concerns related to Interns on the assigned campus. - 10.
 Conduct one TxBESS appraisal on the Intern.
 The second appraisal on the Intern should be completed by the Intern Supervisor. - 11.
-Provide input to the Intern Supervisor on the Intern's final grade.
+Conduct two formal observations that are at least 45 minutes in durations and document findings on the Candidate Visitation Report form.
 [Back to Top]